 - Assessment of applicant's technical skills, experience, and knowledge

 You might be tempted to use an applicant tracking system (ATS) or other software that helps organise your screening process.
+Or use other ways to help screen through the large pool of candidates like using the services of an employer of record.

 Interviewing The Candidates